 CPHS collects and preserves artefacts, photographs and documents relating to the history of the parish of Carluke.
 You are most welcome to browse our pages and join our forum.

 We are a registered charity.

-Inside you will find over 130 stories about the people of Carluke Parish and hundreds of photographs covering dozens of topics
+Inside you will find over 420 pages of stories about the people of Carluke Parish and hundreds of photographs covering dozens of topics

 Just a few samples of the images in our gallery.
-The timeline covers mostly Victorian and early 20th century through to the mid seventies with some unique glimpses of life in Carluke as we were hurled from the industrial revolution through two world wars and into the economic blight which changed our landscape, our shopping habits but we hope, not the nature of Carluke folk
+The timeline covers mostly Victorian and early 20th century through to the mid seventies with some unique glimpses of life in Carluke as we were hurled from the industrial revolution through two world wars and into the economic blight which changed our landscape and our shopping habits, but we hope, not the nature of Carluke folk

 You can find poignant tales, humourous anecdotes and via our publications, images and words to keep or send to your friends.

 2013 saw the first widely attended music festival in Carluke, aptly named Carluke Jam